samurtilki/sorry/README.md

 ---

-## Acceptance of Holism & Frequentism: Understanding the System Through Interactions
+## Acceptance of Holism & Bayesian Statistics: Understanding the System Through Interactions

 There has long been debate about whether it is logical to understand a system by studying its parts *or* by understanding how those parts interact.
 Historically, the East struggled with complex interactions and leaned toward simple answers like religion and unending fights & wars.
 We evolved to believe everything follows an orderly pattern.
 We created religions and myths to reinforce this worldview — even to the point of killing those who disrupted our fragile mental models of the universe.